inspec/inspec/docs-chef-io/content/inspec/reporters.md

 : This may be used to limit the size of reports when failure messages are exceptionally large.

+`--enhanced-outcomes`

+: Includes enhanced outcome of controls in report data.

+: The control level status outcomes are Passed, Failed, Not Applicable (N/A), Not Reviewed (N/R) or Error (ERR).

+: Only supported for CLI, progress-bar, html2, json, json-automate, automate, and yaml reporters.

 ## Supported Reporters

 The following are the current supported reporters: